Learning extremal graphical structures in high dimensions: Extensions and future work

 A first direction is a systematic exploration of alternative base learners in \texttt{EGlearn}.
 We have focused on the two most popular and classical approaches, but many more possible choices exist; see \citet[Chapter 3]{DM17} and the references cited therein for a partial overview of the recent literature with a focus on graphical modeling.

 Similarly, in this paper we have used the empirical extremal variogram, but different estimators of the variogram matrix $\Gamma$ could be considered.
-For instance, one could consider method of moments or M-estimators for extremes \citep{EKS2008,EKS2012,LEV21}.
+For instance, one could consider method of moments or M-estimators \citep{EKS2008,EKS2012,LEV21}.

-In view of the characterization of extremal conditional independence for H\"usler--Reiss distributions in~\eqref{eq:HRcondind}, there are alternatives to the \eglearn\ algorithm for structure learning of extremal graphical models.
-Indeed, a promising direction for future research is to consider methods that simultaneously penalize the entries and row sums of $\Theta^{(m)}$.
-More precisely, for an arbitrary $m \in V$, one may attempt to estimate $\Theta^{(m)}$ by solving the doubly penalized graphical lasso problem

-where $\hat\Sigma^{(m)}$ is defined as $\varphi_m(\Gam)$ for some estimate $\hat \Gamma$ of the extremal variogram, where $\varphi_m$ is as in \eqref{eq:farris}.
-Here, ${\det}^*$ denotes the pseudo-determinant of a matrix (the product of its non-zero eigenvalues) and $\cS^d$ is the space of symmetric positive semi-definite matrices in $\R^{d \times d}$.
-The second penalty term is used to impose sparsity of the row and column sums of $\Theta^{(m)}$, in addition to sparsity in the off-diagonal entries themselves.
-The motivation for such an approach is that zero row sums of $\Theta^{(m)}$ contain information on the absence of edges containing the node $m$; see \eqref{eq:HRcondind}.